Baillieston: Churches

 There are a number of churches in Baillieston, including the original (1833) but disused Baillieston Old Parish Church in Church Street and the new (1974) Baillieston St Andrew's Church, Bredisholm Road.
 There are two Roman Catholic churches, St Francis of Assisi Church in Crown Street and St Bridget's Church in Swinton Road, the latter built by the Pugin company from 1891–93.

 There is a small Episcopal Church of St John also in Swinton Road, built in 1850.
 The Mure Memorial Parish Church in Garrowhill was built as part of the garden suburb opened in 1940.
 There are also two Plymouth Brethren churches.
 Hope Hall (aka Baillieston Evangelical Church) on Church Street and Gospel Church on Glasgow Road.
-These two churches merged and now meet in Gospel Church while Hope Hall is mainly used by Coconut Corner Childcare Centre.
+These two churches merged and now meet in Gospel Church while Hope Hall is used by a 20 Schemes church plant.